iambashar/Productive-Muslim/README.md

 ![RedirectToAllTasks](demoImages/redirectedtoalltasks.PNG)

 ## Challenges
-Users can choose to participate on a 30-days 30-deeds challenge mainly created for the Holy month of Ramadan.
+Users can choose to participate in a 30-days 30-deeds challenge mainly created for the Holy month of Ramadan.
 Each day constitutes a challenge of performing a good deed which the users can mark as "Done" after they complete it.
 ![Challenges1](demoImages/challenges.PNG)
 ![Challenges2](demoImages/challenges2.PNG)
 ![Challenges3](demoImages/challenges3.PNG)